 With modern techniques such as Ground Penetrating Radar can be widely beneficial in helping to isolate which services already exist on-site.

-When excavating the ground, mistakes can prove to be fatal and this is why it is important to conduct a thorough risk assessment, detailing any possible dangers posed by the existing underground services.
+When excavating the ground, mistakes can prove to be fatal and this is why it is essential to conduct a thorough risk assessment, detailing any possible dangers posed by the existing underground services.